storefront-x/storefront-x/docs/guide/getting-started.md

 # Getting started

-Storefront X is platform for rapid development of PWA e-commerce solutions with support for server-side rendering.
+Storefront X is a platform for rapid development of PWA e-commerce solutions with support for server-side rendering.

 ## Requirements